nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 Check the app [exit code](Exit-Codes.md) for status details.

+### `--silent-update`

+Suppresses any UI interaction, downloads and invokes the latest update setup found and exits afterwards.

+Does nothing if the product is already up to date.

+!!! important "Check exit codes for success or errors"
+    This flag is most useful if you decide to trigger updates directly from your own application.
+Make sure to check the [exit code](Exit-Codes.md) to react to possible errors during the update procedure.

 ### `--ignore-busy-state`

 Ignores if the user session is busy and displays the main window if updates were found.